 How long is the Omega season and when can I apply?

-Omega’s workshop season runs from late May through Mid October, with seasonal staff arriving throughout the month of May.
+Omega’s workshop season runs from early May through late October, with seasonal staff arriving throughout the month of May.

 What types of seasonal roles are available?

 We have four primary seasonal roles that make up Omega’s Seasonal Team: